Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 Which of these cards do you prefer?

-11 responses to “Barclay Arrival Plus vs. Arrival Premier: Which card should you het?”
+11 thoughts on “Barclay Arrival Plus vs. Arrival Premier: Which card should you get?”

 I wish I didn’t have to MS so much on my Arrival+ as of lately; I’d love to pick up the Premier.
 I’ve done about $200k on my Arrival+ since October, and I don’t want eyes on my account…